Implementing WAV Audio in .NET Applications

 );

-// Create a Video Capture SDK core instance
+// Initialize Video Capture SDK core

 var core = new VideoCaptureCoreX();

-// Create a WAV output instance
+// Create WAV output with file path

 var wavOutput = new WAVOutput("output.wav");

-// Add the WAV output
+// Add output to the capture pipeline

 core.Outputs_Add(wavOutput, true);

-// Create a Video Edit SDK core instance
+// Initialize Video Edit SDK core

 var core = new VideoEditCoreX();

-// Create a WAV output instance
+// Create WAV output instance

 var wavOutput = new WAVOutput("output.wav");